 There is currently one LNG export terminal in the U.S., located in Alaska; its principal export market is Japan.

 With the strong rise in U.S. domestic production, there is now a major trend to develop LNG export facilities in the U.S., in many cases reversing the flow of existing import facilities.
 Numerous companies have filed with the federal government for export licenses.
 The U.S. government is projecting that the U.S. will become a net exporter of LNG by 2016.
-Canada is also considering export facilities in British Columbia.
+Canada is also considering export facilities on both coasts.

 The U.S. Department of Energy maintains a list of export facility project applications; the list is posted online (http://energy.gov/fe/downloads/summary-lng-export-applications-lower-48-states).

 A relatively new development is the introduction of portable or mobile LNG and CNG (compressed natural gas) to bring natural gas to industries and businesses not located near a pipeline system or within a distribution service area.
 With the dramatic price difference between natural gas and oil, some areas and businesses in northern New England, for instance, are opting for gas (LNG or CNG) delivered by truck to meet energy needs at a more competitive price.
 The gas is transported via a trailer that also can serve to offload the gas into the facility.
 This is currently being utilized to serve paper mills, farms and other entities.